Kids' Winter Activities

-Whether it's too hot or too cold outside, parents are always in need of fun and cheap indoor activities for the kids.
+Whether it's too hot or too cold outside, parents are always seeking fun and cheap indoor activities for the kids.
 Check out our list, broken down by age, for a variety of affordable or free ideas.

 Infant (0-1 year)